salkhan-139/salman-khan-takehome-project-node/README.md

 ## Architecture trade-off made so far:

 - Stick to Server-side rendering with Handlebars (.hbs)
 - Kept Express + Handlebars instead of moving to React/tsx, for lower engineering efforts and near full rewrite.
-Also a scope for an upgrade to React/tsx.
+Also a scope for an upgrade to React/tsx as next step.
 - The app is still mostly in app.js (single deployable unit).

 **While most of the app architecture is kept intact, some critical changes had to be made to introduce a basic level of security.**

-- Introduced a boundary by moving catalog/pricing to config/catalog.js (backend).
+- Introduced a separation by moving hardcoded items to config/catalog.js (backend).
 Preparing before splitting into route/service modules in future.
 - Critical architectural decision: pricing is treated as server decision, not client authority.
 - Introduced SESSION_SECRET and session usage to bind checkout state to make sure it’s the same user doing checkout.